dart-lang/language/working/0047. Spread Collections/spread-collections.md

 Putting it before has these advantages (some of which are marginal or dubious):

 *   It's what JavaScript does.
-If we assume most people coming to Dart and familiar with a spread operator learned it from JS, that makes it the most familiar syntax.
+If we assume most people coming to Dart learned and presently know the spread operator through JS, that syntax is the most familiar.

 *   When skimming a long multi-line collection literal, the `...` are on the left side of the page, so it's easy to see which elements are single and